deeppavlov/DeepPavlov/docs/components/bert.rst

 RuBERT was trained on the Russian part of Wikipedia and news data.
 We used this training data to build vocabulary of Russian subtokens and took multilingual version of BERT-base as initialization for RuBERT [1]_.
 SlavicBERT training was done in the same manner as RuBERT.

+We have trained BERT-base model for conversational language style:
+-  Conversational BERT, English, cased, 12-layer, 768-hidden, 12-heads, 110M parameters: `[deeppavlov] <http://files.deeppavlov.ai/deeppavlov_data/bert/conversational_cased_L-12_H-768_A-12.tar.gz>`__

+Conversational BERT was trained on the English part of Twitter, Reddit, DailyDialogues [3]_, OpenSubtitles [4]_, Debates [5]_, Blogs [6]_, Facebook News Comments.
+We used this training data to build vocabulary of English subtokens and took English cased version of BERT-base as initialization for English Conversational BERT.

 Here, in DeepPavlov, we made it easy to use pre-trained BERT for downstream tasks like classification, tagging, question answering and ranking.
 We also provide pre-trained models and examples on how to use BERT with DeepPavlov.